 Fingerprinting Services

-Fingerprinting is required of all individuals who have regular, unsupervised access to children, including those seeking certificates, and those employed in a certified or classified position.
-NWESD provides fingerprinting services using digital technology.
-This creates high-quality digital prints that are transmitted directly to the Washington State Patrol.
-After additional review by the FBI, fingerprint records are held by the Office of the Superintendent of Public Instruction (OSPI) in Olympia.
+Fingerprinting is mandatory for anyone with regular, unsupervised access to children, including those applying for certificates and those working in certified or classified positions.
+NWESD offers digital fingerprinting services, which use inkless technology to create high-quality prints.
+These digital prints are sent directly to the Washington State Patrol.
+After further review by the FBI, the fingerprint records are kept by the Office of the Superintendent of Public Instruction (OSPI) in Olympia.

 To be fingerprinted at NWESD, you will need: